 If you’re interested in more information on Epilog’s Fusion M2 dual source systems, contact us to set up a demonstration with the distributor in your area to see which option is right for your situation.

 Think you could use a dual source laser system?
-Fill out the form on this page to receive a full product line brochure with engraved and cut samples, or call +1 303-277-1188 for more information.
+Fill out the form on this page to receive a full product line brochure with engraved and cut samples, or call the number below for more information.